Gastroenteritis is an inflammation of your stomach and intestines. Common causes are:

 - Stop eating for a few hours to let your stomach settle.

 - Drink plenty of liquids, such as a sports drink or water, to prevent dehydration.
 If you have trouble tolerating liquids, take them in frequent sips.
-Make sure that you're urinating normally, and that your urine is light and clear and not dark.
+Make sure that you're urinating normally and that your urine is light and clear — not dark.
 Infrequent passage of dark urine is a sign of dehydration.
 Dizziness and lightheadedness also are signs of dehydration.
-If any of these symptoms occur and you can't drink enough fluids, seek medical attention.
+If any of these signs and symptoms occur and you can't drink enough fluids, seek medical attention.

 - Ease back into eating.
 Gradually begin to eat bland, easy-to-digest foods, such as soda crackers, toast, gelatin, bananas, rice and chicken.
 Stop eating if your nausea returns.
 Avoid milk and dairy products, caffeine, alcohol, nicotine, and fatty or highly seasoned foods for a few days.

 - Consider acetaminophen (Tylenol, others) for relief of discomfort, unless you have liver disease.